-The name is derived from a combination of two words, ‘kasaara’ which means lake in Sanskrit and Kroda which means a secured place for treasure.
+The name is derived from a combination of two words, ‘kasaara’ which means lake in Sanskrit and 'kroda' which means a secured place for treasure.
 Kasargode essentially is enveloped by the Kaasaraka trees and the origin of the name can be also attributed to these trees.

 There are also other varieties of tress typical to the coastline grown here.
-The landscape of Kasargode is characterized by the typical coconuts palms and streams which flow through the hills into the sea.
+The landscape of Kasargode is characterized by the typical coconut and palm trees and streams which flow through the hills into the sea.
 Houses with sloping roofs, topped with home baked tiles is a specialty of this town.

-A Flaunt of Diverse Culture
+A Land Flaunting Diverse Culture

 Kasargode is characterized by its rich culture and different manifestations of the same.
-It is particular famous for its Kambala (buffalo fight) and Cock fight in praise of the deities known as Theyyam worshipped here.
+It is particularly famous for its Kambala (buffalo fight) and Cock fight in praise of the deities known as Theyyam worshipped here.

-Christians, Hindus and Muslims stay here .
+Christians, Hindus and Muslims stay here together.
 Despite the district being known for its religious activities, the people living here are tolerant of other religions as well.
-Variety of languages like, Malayalam, Tulu, Kannada, Konkani and Tamil is spoken here.
+Variety of languages like Malayalam, Tulu, Kannada, Konkani and Tamil are spoken here.

-How to reach Kasargode
+How To Reach Kasargode

 It can be reached by air, road and train.